[NOTE: please read the second and third paragraphs from this post before continuing. Important–don’t skip reading them!]

 Enter my mother, whose intentions were nothing less than malignant.
 In her narrative about me having an autism spectrum disorder that I, about a mere ten years before this writing, learned was not only utter nonsense, but was also–a pretty dead certainty–a deliberate fabrication, she’d wanted me to be a loser my whole life, too afraid in my ‘mental disability’ to face the challenges of the world, emotionally and financially dependent on her, totally under her control.
 I was strong-willed enough, however, not to play that role, not to live the underachieving life she’d planned out for me.

 In her lies, however, she smugly went on and on about how labelling me with classic autism (when I was a child), then with Asperger Syndrome (from about 2002-2016, when she died), was meant “to help” me.
 Honestly, people aren’t helped when labelled; they’re helped when listened to.
-And being lied to about mental deficiencies you don’t have don’t help you…they’re the opposite of help.
+And being lied to about mental deficiencies you don’t have doesn’t help you…it’s the opposite of help.

 How is robbing someone of his confidence, from childhood to adulthood, supposed to be a form of help?